ahmetb/kubernetes-network-policy-recipes/04-deny-traffic-from-other-namespaces.md

 __(_a.k.a  LIMIT access to the current namespace_)__

-You can configure a NetworkPolicy to drop all the traffic from other namespaces while allowing all the traffic coming from the namespace the pod is living on.
+You can configure a NetworkPolicy to **deny all the traffic from other namespaces while allowing all the traffic coming from the same namespace** the pod deployed to.

 **Use Cases**
 - You do not want deployments in `test` namespace to accidentally